 Frank performs an act of kindness when he sees how much Dave loves the blueberry pie that Lili has baked.
 Remembering that Major Hayes was always the last one on the chow line – likely because he had wanted to share some short conversations with her – he vows that, from then on, he’ll always be last in line.

-- The Way to a Man’s Heart as it was originally written
+- The Way to a Man’s Heart – original post

 - The Way to a Man’s Heart on Fanfiction.net

-- The Way to a Man’s Heart on Fictionpad
+- Also, The Way to a Man’s Heart on Fictionpad

 - The Way to a Man’s Heart on The G and T Show forums

-- The Way to a Man’ Heart on Wattpad (Future Matches)
+- In addition, The Way to a Man’ Heart on Wattpad (Future Matches)

 - The Way to a Man’s Heart in context